-This phase is executed by the coders who work on bringing the concept into reality.
+In this SDLC phase, coders work on bringing the concept into reality.
 The developers create KLOCs (thousands of lines of code) using programming languages they feel comfortable with.

-The goal of the development team is to achieve developer velocity while ensuring quality delivery.
+The development team aims to achieve developer velocity while ensuring quality delivery.

-The development team might release the software in one go, as is the case with waterfall development, or can choose to deliver software in fragments (segmented into features, i.e., Agile development).
+The development team might release the software in one go, as with waterfall development, or can choose to deliver software in fragments (segmented into features, i.e., Agile development).

 Once the code is ready, the development team shares it with the testing team for review.